browserengineering/book/book/animations.md

 through the animations; animate them; and, if the animation is still active, update the relevant property value.

-However, there's a bit of a catch.
-Right now, `render()` exits early if `self.needs_render` isn't set.
-But setting that re-runs `style`, which would notice that the animation changed a property value and start a *new* animation!
+But if you try it, it won't work.
+That's because right now, `render()` exits early if `needs_render` isn't set.
+That "dirty bit" is supposed to be set if there's rendering work to do, and when an animation is active, there is.

-They resolution here is that during an animation, we don't want to run `style`, but we do want to run `layout` and `paint`, the other two parts of `render`:[^even-more]
+It's not as simple as just setting `needs_render` any time an animation is active, however.
+Setting `needs_render` means re-runs `style`, which would notice that the animation changed a property value and start a *new* animation!
+During an animation, we want to run `layout` and `paint`, but we *don't* want to run `style`:[^even-more]

 [^even-more]: While a real browser definitely has an analog of the `needs_layout` and `needs_paint` flags, our fix for restarting